Adoption, Foster Care and Post Permanency

 It only takes one adult to change a child’s life for the better.
 Are you that person?

 Ready to take the first steps toward fostering or adopting a child?

 Our Resource Family Program staff is here to accompany you every step of the way.
-Please contact us at 717-233-1681 x 3009 for more information.
+We specialize in medically fragile foster care.
+Please contact us at 717-233-1681 x 3115 for more information.

 The need for support doesn’t end at Finalization.

 In 2003, the StateWide Adoption and Permanency Network (SWAN) initiated Post-Permanency services for families living in Pennsylvania who have adopted-whether through SWAN or through private adoption agencies, either domestic or international.
 The supportive services are free of charge to any family and include assessment, case management, advocacy, respite, and support.
 For Post Perm Services, call the Statewide Adoption and Permanency Network (SWAN) Help Line at 1-800-585-SWAN.
 Ask to be referred to Jewish Family Service for Post Permanency Services.

 Contact Kim at [email protected] to learn more about Post Permananecy services at JFS

 Many families begin this journey unsure how to build their families.
 We work with families who are just discovering their options and making the decision on how to bring children into their homes and lives.
 To make the right decision for your family, know your choices, how that process goes, and how JFS’s Adoption and Foster Care programs can help.

 Infant Domestic Adoption-bringing a baby home from the hospital:

 In this plan, an adoptive family works with an agency, attorney, or facilitator to connect with a birth parent seeking a family to parent their unborn child.
 In this case, JFS could assist through completion of the home study and post -placement visits and report after placement Since most placements occur in other states, you must have a licensed agency in PA complete your home study.